Skip to content

 If your acetal part contacts food during processing, this is the regulation you need to satisfy — and the one your customer's QA team will reference.
 FDA 21 CFR Part 177 governs indirect food additives — materials that contact food during processing, storage, or packaging but aren't intentionally added to it.
 Subpart 177.2470 covers polyacetal resins specifically.

-• Specifies base resin and allowable additive types and amounts
+• Each specifies base resin purity, allowable additive types, and extractable limits

 • Covers all food types and contact conditions up to 121°C (250°F)